mautic/mautic/README.md

 *Also note that the source outside <a href="https://github.com/mautic/mautic/releases">a tagged release</a> should be considered "alpha" and may contain bugs, cause unexpected results, data corruption or loss, and is not recommended for use in a production environment.
 Use at your own risk.*

-## Ready to Install from Source and Contribute Code?
+## Ready to Install from Source and/or Contribute?
 That's fantastic!

-Checkout the [Developer section of the Contribution docs](https://contribute.mautic.org/about/how-can-i-contribute-to-mautic/developer).
+If you want to contribute to Mautic's **code**, please read our [CONTRIBUTING.md](https://github.com/mautic/mautic/blob/staging/.github/CONTRIBUTING.md) or [Contributing Code](https://contribute.mautic.org/about/how-can-i-contribute/developer) docs.
+Then, check out the issues with the [L1 label](https://github.com/mautic/mautic/issues?q=is%3Aissue+is%3Aopen+label%3AL1) to get started quickly :rocket:

+If you want to contribute in **other areas** of Mautic, please read our general [Contributing](https://contribute.mautic.org/about/how-can-i-contribute) guide.

 ## FAQ and Contact Information
 Marketing automation has historically been a difficult tool to implement in a business.
 The Mautic community is a rich environment for you to learn from others and share your knowledge as well.
 Open source means more than open code.
 Open source is providing equality for all and a chance to improve.
 If you have questions then the Mautic community can help provide the answers.